P&G Grid Challenge Test Preparation (2026)

 • At the end of each question, you will be tested on your retention of all the information in the previous memory questions.

-• The test is adaptive, which means that questions get harder every time you get one right.
+• The Grid Challenge Game is adaptive, which means that questions get harder every time you get one right.
 If you get a question wrong, the following questions will get easier, but it will also mean you will receive fewer points for every question you answer.

-The Grid Challenge Test is designed to stretch your skills and to see where the limit of your abilities lies.
+The Grid Challenge Game is designed to stretch your skills and to see where the limit of your abilities lies.

 The Grid Challenge Test contains three types of spatial orientation questions that test your ability to manipulate figures mentally.
 Let’s review each one: